karmingc/.dotfiles/README.md

 # .dotfiles
+> [!NOTE]
+> This should work fine with MacOS, yet to be tested on other OS.

+To start off, some tools will require manual installation.
+Navigate to the [new](./new/check-tools.sh) and run it to check which tools are left to install.

-On a mac, you can run `brew install stow`(https://formulae.brew.sh/formula/stow) to manage neatly the directory tree.
+After that is done, run `brew install stow` (https://formulae.brew.sh/formula/stow) to manage neatly the directory tree.

+Once you `stow`'d (check [stow](#stow)) everything.
+Run `brew bundle`, which installs the other necessary tools through brew.

+## Stow

 In general, you will need to follow these steps.